Civil Rights & Constitutional Law

 The Hipps complaint may be found here.

-Ashlie Case Sletvold, Mr. Hipps’s lead counsel, said, “This is the fourth suit we have filed this year against Cuyahoga County over brutality against those incarcerated.
+Subodh Chandra, Mr. Hipps’s counsel, said, “This is the fourth suit we have filed this year against Cuyahoga County over brutality against those incarcerated.
 And yet the County continues to demonstrate a blasé attitude not only to the brutality, but to maintaining public records and evidence vital to ensure constitutional rights and protected.
 Accountability is critical to solving the crisis at the jail and ensuring that our community never experiences this kind of disaster again.”

-Mr. Hipps is represented by Ms. Sletvold, Subodh Chandra, and Brian Bardwell of The Chandra Law Firm LLC and Ziad Tayeh of Tayeh Law Offices, LLC.
+Mr. Hipps is represented by Chandra and Brian Bardwell of The Chandra Law Firm LLC and Ziad Tayeh of Tayeh Law Offices, LLC.

 This is the fourth lawsuit Chandra Law has brought against the County and its corrections officers this year over abuse, torture, and other misconduct in the jail.
 The others include: